admiralbolt/skrim/README.md

 Version 1.1.5
 -------------
 ### New Features
+* Added the level 75 ranged ability!

 ### Quality of Life
 * Causing a flowersplosion now gives you xp
 * You can now cause flowersplosions with tall flowers.
 * Fortune now correctly applies to tall flowers.

+### Bug fixes
+* You can now craft custom items again without crashing things!
+* You no longer gain xp from breaking player placed tall flowers.

 Version 1.1.4